Sri Lanka adventure

 They all take part in the traffic, passing one another, moving from the road, honking car horns… Totally crazy driving on roads and streets!
 However, we had fantastic drivers, and after a few days, we got used to this unusual traffic.

-The capital, the population, the language, and the religion
+Sri Lanka: the capital, the population, the language, and the religion

 The official name of the country is the Democratic Socialist Republic of Sri Lanka.